tapu1996/Decoder-aware-Self-Supervised-Continual-Pretraining-and-Uncertainty-Guided-Pseudo-Labeling-for-GWFSS/README.md

 We have used mmsegmentation pipeline for this.
 ##Environment Setup
-Make sure to install it in editable format
+Make sure to install it in editable format please check mmseg_requirements.txt if you have issue with versions.
 ```
 cd mmsegmentation
 pip install -e .